 Book-It members continued to explore and develop techniques for adapting literature and holding in-house performances for the next several years.
 For the 1990-91 season, Book-It’s first annual budget was $10,750.
 It had a total of 60 actors and directors in the company, paying dues, and had performed nearly 100 short stories for the public.
 1992-93: the Book-It audience kept growing along with its repertoire of stories.
 The company began to receive more and more requests from schools and libraries along with opportunities for grants to fund the company ability to tour.
-Book-It was invited to tour stories throughout the King County Library System, a tradition that would evolve into Book-It’s current education and outreach program, Book-It All Over, formalized by Myra Platt in 1996, and developed by then Education Director Gail Frasier.
+Book-It was invited to tour stories throughout the King County Library System, a tradition that would evolve into Book-It’s current education and outreach program, Book-It’s Arts & Education Program, formalized by Myra Platt in 1996, and developed by then-Education Director Gail Frasier.

 Building upon this success, Book-It continued to stabilize through increased fundraising and a small, growing paid staff.
 It established a collaboration with ACT Theatre and Seattle Repertory Theatre, performing Lady Chatterley’s Lover in the Allen Arena and Cowboys Are My Weakness in the PONCHO Forum.
 Lady Chatterley’s Lover was then produced at the Pacific Resident Theatre in Los Angeles, and enjoyed a successful run in the Washington, D.C. area.
 Myra’s production of Cowboys Are My Weakness was invited to perform at the Telluride Playwright Festival.
 Steppenwolf Theatre in Chicago commissioned Jane to adapt In A Shallow Grave for their New Play Workshop.
-And as Seattle Rep’s production of The Cider House Rules moved to Los Angeles’ Mark Taper Forum, the Book-It Style™ was introduced on a national scale.
+And as Seattle Rep’s production of The Cider House Rules moved to Los Angeles’ Mark Taper Forum, the Book-It Style™ was introduced on a national stage.

 With a growing subscription base, up from 39 to 434 in 2000, Book-It outgrew its Westlake venue and, with community support from Corporate Council for the Arts (now ArtsFund), Theatre Puget Sound, and Seattle Center, the company moved its operations to the Seattle Center House, now known as The Armory.